The trouble with history

 A Writer’s first lesson in the politics of publishing.

-Here in Australia we’ve become so outraged by historical exploration of our nation’s journey that there is now a term for the debate – The History Wars.
+WRITING about the past is dangerous.
+In Australia, we’ve become so outraged by historical exploration of our nation’s journey that there is now a term for the debate – The History Wars.

 Then came the primary evidence.
 In those pre-internet days, research for this kind of material was laborious, based on luck and generous contacts.
-Nevertheless, I spent many happy hours in the State Library making brilliant discoveries using processes of deduction, and when I found material related to others’ research, I made copies and duly passed it on.
+Nevertheless, I spent many happy hours in the State Library making brilliant discoveries using processes of deduction, and when I found material related to others’ research, I duly passed it on.

 Since the old house had been an Anglican hostel for children, church records were also of interest.
-A kind administrator from Sydney’s Anglican records office found plenty of references to the lives of the kids who’d lived in the home in the 1940s and quickly sent them for use in the book.
+An administrator from Sydney’s Anglican records office found plenty of references to the lives of the kids who’d lived in the home in the 1940s and quickly sent them for use in the book.
 Perhaps a little too quickly…

 Eventually there was enough original material to start writing the book, but then the trouble really began.